-- A. This Section includes domestic water piping from locations indicated to fixtures and equipment inside the building. - B. Relocate existing water treatment equipment including, filter, conditioner/softener, and sanitizer from the temporary water shed to the new facility. - C. Drawings show the general layout of piping and accessories but do not show all required fittings and offsets that may be necessary to connect piping to equipment and to coordinate with other trades.
+- A. This Section includes domestic water piping from locations indicated to fixtures and equipment inside the building. - B. Water treatment equipment including, filter, conditioner/softener, and sanitizer. - C. Drawings show the general layout of piping and accessories but do not show all required fittings and offsets that may be necessary to connect piping to equipment and to coordinate with other trades.
 Fabricate piping based on field measurements.
 Provide all necessary fittings and offsets. - D. General layout shown, provide piping to fixtures as required by the Maine Plumbing Code.
 A licensed master plumber shall perform or supervise the work and provide layouts, piping, and fittings as required by code.